-Our planner, Carmine with CIB Planning, will be walking us through this process and will provide an update of what is in store at our meeting.
-In short, the amendment will codify many of the design guidelines, land use expectations, and intent of the downtown features in the master plan.
+I expect him to take us through updates from the last meeting.
+To recap, the amendment will allow the city to codify many of the design guidelines, land use expectations, and intent of the downtown features in the master plan.
 Once in zoning, these elements will have the weight of law.